ripped-rooster/Terraform-Associate-Notes/README.md

 - **Bool**: Represents true or false values.

 - When declaring a variable, you do not need to assign a type, but if you do, the default must match

+### Variable Definition Precedence

+- Terraform loads variables in the following order, with later sources taking precedence over earlier ones:

+- Environment variables
+- The terraform.tfvars file, if present.
+- The terraform.tfvars.json file, if present.
+- Any *.auto.tfvars or *.auto.tfvars.json files, processed in lexical order of their filenames.
+- Any -var and -var-file options on the command line, in the order they are provided.
+(This includes variables set by a Terraform Cloud workspace.)

 ### Sensitive Variables